-According to Numbeo, the crime rate in Granada ranges from very low to moderate.
+The crime rate in Granada ranges from very low to moderate.
 The only two factors rated as moderate are corruption and increasing crime, although these statistics often rate higher than others.

-Important factors, such as theft, violent crime, drug-related crime, and race- and gender-related crime are all rated as low.
+Important factors, such as theft, violent crime, drug-related crime, and race- and gender-related crime, are all rated as low.
 Similarly, walking alone either during the day or at night is rated as safe.

-The crime rate in Granada is much lower than most British towns and cities and is below the Spanish average.
+The crime rate in Granada is much lower than in most British towns and cities and is below the Spanish average.
 In short, crime shouldn’t be a major concern if you’re thinking of living in Granada.